DillonKyleDev/FlatEngine/README.md

 4. Open the solution file that was created in the root directory.
 In Visual Studio, click Build -> Build Solution.
 5. Run the app.

-You're now set up to use the engine and edit it's source code as you wish. ~~From here, building a final game project is the same as it is with the main Release.~~
+You're now set up to use the engine and edit it's source code as you wish.

-~~When you are finished editing the source code, you need to build the Editor project and the Runtime project in Release mode again.
-If you've made changes to the Core library, the Runtime project needs to know about those changes.~~

-~~Now you should be able to go into the build location and open the FlatEngine-Runtime.exe with all of your source code changes present in the build.~~ << (Not applicable in the engines current state.)

 ### Disclaimer